Wendison/VQMIVC/README.md

 3. Inference with model trained without MIM:

 		python convert.py checkpoint=checkpoints/useCSMIFalse_useCPMIFalse_usePSMIFalse_useAmpTrue/model.ckpt-500.pt

-## Acknowledgements:
-* The content encoder is borrowed from [VectorQuantizedCPC](https://github.com/bshall/VectorQuantizedCPC), which also inspires the negative sampling within-utterance for CPC;
-* The speaker encoder is borrowed from [AdaIN-VC](https://github.com/jjery2243542/adaptive_voice_conversion);
-* The decoder is modified from [AutoVC](https://github.com/auspicious3000/autovc);
-* Estimation of mutual information is modified from [CLUB](https://github.com/Linear95/CLUB);
-* Speech features extraction is based on [espnet](https://github.com/espnet/espnet) and [Pyworld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder).

 ## Citation
 If the code is used in your research, please star our repo and cite our paper:
 ```